h2non/htgen/README.md

 ## Features

-- Tiny: 300 LOC, 5KB minified
+- Tiny: 400 SLOC, 1KB gzipped
-- Simple and elegant API, which supports method chaining and more
+- Simple and elegant API with method chaining and DSL
 - Minified or pretty well indented code generation
 - Runs over node and the browser
 - No third party dependencies
-- DOM decoupled
+- No DOM required
 - Well tested

 ## Installation